 Christian Menefee, ’10 is breaking barriers in the Texas public service sector.
-An alumnus of the College of Business, Menefee has taken the reins as the newest Harris County attorney, making him the youngest at 32 years old and the first African American in the seat.
+An alumnus of the Carlos Alvarez College of Business, Menefee has taken the reins as the newest Harris County attorney, making him the youngest at 32 years old and the first Black American in the seat.

 From his time at UTSA through his start as a lawyer, Menefee discussed his new role and the journey he has had since becoming the new Harris County attorney.